ABindoff/R_tutorials/3_Estimation.md

     ##       (Intr)
     ## time1 -0.089

 We have 10 animals, so while this analysis is valid, an estimated denominator degrees of freedom of 69 seems high.
-Recall that the p-value is calculated using the F statistic with degrees of freedom.
+Recall that the p-value is calculated using some statistic (*e.g* F in ANOVA) with **degrees of freedom**.
 If the df seems too high, this suggests the possibility of an inflated Type I error rate.

 Next we estimate a random slope (plus random intercept) in our random effects structure.